Get some sleep

 One third of our life is spent sleeping – or should be.
-Increasing numbers of people are finding that this percentage is seriously slipping, with less time spent asleep, and the sleep that we do get proving unrefreshing.
+Increasing numbers of people are finding that this percentage is seriously slipping, with less time spent asleep, and the sleep that we do get proving unsatisfying.

 So, a good solid few hours of sleep will do wonders for everything from your skin to your soul.

-Clear your mental agenda before you go to bed – make a list of things to do the next day or issues that you need to consider, and then put them aside for the night.
+You could make a list of things to do the next day or of issues that you need to consider, and then put them aside for the night.
 It might even be worth keeping a diary as sometimes outlining your thoughts in pen and paper can help to relieve any lingering feelings of stress or anxiety.

 A combination of Valerian and Hops can be taken just before bed and will allow you to slip easily into a restful sleep, without any groggy hangover-type effects in the morning.
 These herbs are non-addictive and can be taken alongside other medication, except sleeping medication or tranquillisers.